chrisglein/chrisglein.github.io/rum-runner/rules.md

 - The crown may choose to not flip an investment, even if has funded.
 - The top half of the text on an investment card (black text on a light background) is the "funded text" and is for the crown.
 That is executed when the card is funded and face-up.
 The text immediate applies and may indicate effects that triggers every turn.
 - The bottom half of the text on an investment card (white text on a black background) is “raid text” and is for the pirate.
 It is only executed when the card is raided (see "The Raid" below).
+- If a funded card says to score the card, remove it from play (return any 🟡 on it to the bank) and add it to the crown's score pile.
+If the total points ⭐ on cards in the crown's score pile is 4 or more, they win the game.

 <table>
 <tr><th colspan="2">Example 1</th></tr>